HeidiTran/Cheatsheets/Languages_Technologies/Haskell.md

           skinny = 18.5
           normal = 25.0
           fat = 30.0
 -- for `where` clauses, all variables need to align in 1 column, so Haskell knows that they belong to the same block
+-- We can refactor it to (skinny, normal, fat) = (18.5, 25.0, 30.0)
 ```

 - Function inside where block